brisvag/stir/README.md

 ```
 mt_supercell 1,1,5
 ```
-WARNING: Pymol creates aactual copies of the system, so this is an expensive command!
+WARNING: Pymol creates actual copies of the system, so this is an expensive command!

 Source: https://github.com/speleo3/pymol-psico/blob/master/psico/xtal.py